 Planning for retirement can feel daunting, and this is particularly true when considering the current rate of inflation.
 It's important to think about spending and budgeting, and ensure you research your pension or retirement saving plans, as there can be significant differences between private and state options

 Some plans will provide cost-of-living adjustments, and therefore ensure you are protected from inflation volatility in the future.
 And, as mentioned previously, consider the best options to invest retirement savings to minimize any drop in value as a result of high inflation rates over time.

 How can I look after the well-being of myself and my loved ones, during tricky financial times?

 Financial stress can have a significant impact on mental health, and it's especially important to ensure you are keeping an eye on the well-being of any family or friends who might be struggling financially during these uncertain times.
 The US inflation rate is notably high, and the repercussions are being felt by many Americans across all demographics.
 There are a number of resources to help deal with the pressures of financial difficulties available on the Newsroom and on the New York Life resources hub.

 High inflation rates can create some financial difficulties, for both individuals and the overall economy.
-New York Life we are committed to providing useful information to help navigate every situation we can.
+At New York Life we are committed to providing useful information to help navigate every situation we can.
 If you need further assistance managing through high inflation, connect with one of our financial professionals.